 What is Perinioplasty?

-- Remove excess skin and skin tags
+- Remove excess skin and skin tags for a smoother appearance

 - Give the vagina a snugger feel